 An online facility provided for our clients.
 It allows individual users to access and manage their company details online, and electronically update and file information with Companies House.

 This is the process of issuing (creating) more shares in a private limited company after it has been incorporated.
-Form SH01 ‘Return of allotment of shares’ must be completed and filed with Companies House within one month of any new ones are issued.
+Form SH01 ‘Return of allotment of shares’ must be completed and filed with Companies House within one month of any new ones being issued.

 A statutory report detailing the financial activity of a company during its most recent 12-month financial year.
 The annual accounts must be delivered to Companies House within 9 months of the accounting reference date (ARD) and submitted to HMRC as part of the Tax Return.